PAMinerva/paminerva.github.io/docs/LearnVulkan/00-Introduction-and-prerequisites.md

 <br>

-> The focus of this tutorial series is to learn how to write graphics applications with the Vulkan API from scratch, rather than a cross-platform development guide.
+> This tutorial series is designed to help you learn how to write graphics applications using the Vulkan API from the ground up.
+However, please note that it is not intended to be a guide for cross-platform development.

 <br>